 For governmental documents start with the author, if known, or use the governmental body that issued the document, next is the division of the government responsible for the document, then the title of the document, underlined, followed by the publisher and date of publication.
 Using these citation methods will allow an author to properly give credit to those who have helped them create their work.

 Citing electronic resources is an easy process with all the the right information and resources.
 Finding these electronic resources are especially easy when you have a laptop computer that can access the internet anywhere.
-A laptop rental is relatively cheap if you do not have one of your own.
+Laptop rentals are relatively cheap if you do not have one of your own.